Image Courtesy of the USGS

 Lionfish in Everglades National Park

 Thus far, only a handful of lionfish have been removed from the waters of Florida Bay within the southern boundary of the Everglades National Park.
-Still, given the growing abundance of lionfish in nearby waters, and the availability of favorable habitat within the park, it is expected that observations of additional specimens will increase in both number and distribution in Everglades.
+Still, given the growing abundance of lionfish in nearby waters and the availability of favorable habitat within the park, it is expected that observations of additional specimens will increase in both frequency and distribution.